/

 i Our survey attracted over 350 responses from professionals within the assessment industry.
 Respondents represented a diverse range of organizations, including professional bodies, government agencies, and educational institutions.
 They work in industries such as construction, healthcare, IT, and education, with testing volumes varying from under 100 to over 50,000.

-Future of test delivery
+future of test delivery

 Share: